arista/hanbok/README.md

 A command-line interface can be added to an App using [oclif](https://oclif.io/).
 This involves the following steps:

-Adding a CLI is a specialized form of adding a library.
-Typically this is done by creating a library that is named "cli":

 * Decide on a name for the cli executable.
 For example, `mycli`.

 * Add the "cli" library using the library steps above with entry point at `src/cli.ts`